vapoursynth/vapoursynth/doc/gpufilters.rst

 ``VS_VULKAN_VALIDATION``
-   When set, the Khronos validation layer is enabled on core created devices (if installed) and its messages go to the core's log.
-Development tool;
+   When set, the Khronos validation layer is enabled on core created devices (if installed) and its messages are written to stderr.
+They bypass the core's log because they arrive from inside driver calls, where log handlers cannot safely run.
+A warning in the log says so if the layer is not installed.
+Development tool; costs performance.
-   costs performance.

 ``VS_VULKAN_MAX_VRAM_MB``
    Overrides the default VRAM limit, mainly for exercising the pressure paths